 Practicing law in the 21st century is increasingly multinational, requiring a sophisticated understanding of regional trade and finance, environmental issues, governance, and human rights.
 Lawyers with a deep knowledge of important regions of the world are better equipped for legal practice, business, and government–benefiting from insights relevant to fundamental issues of justice, equality, and growth within nation states.

 To prepare lawyers for the challenges of a global arena, Stanford Global Studies (SGS) offers specialist training in the governance, economics, cultures, and societies of the world.
-Students participate in an interdisciplinary curriculum exploring any of four areas:
+Students participate in an interdisciplinary curriculum exploring any of three areas:

 - East Asia

 With humanities and science departments and affiliated research institutes dedicated to these regions of the world, Stanford offers significant advantages to students seeking expertise in these areas.
 With Asia and Latin America both accessible to Stanford, students exploring these regions have opportunities to travel frequently while studying.

 SGS offer four JD/MA joint degree centers:

 The Center For East Asian Studies offers faculty in a dozen departments that teach and carry out research on East Asia.
 Students may pursue advanced degrees with a concentration on China, Japan, or Korea through a vast range of Stanford courses with East Asia content.
 The center also sponsors activities that facilitate exchange of knowledge across disciplines and inspire collaborative projects among faculty and students, and it sponsors a wide variety of programs that link the university’s East Asia resources with civic groups, secondary schools, local colleges, and the public.